san-coding/Java-Sockets-Chat-Appliation/README.md

 - Client connects to the server
 - Server waits for the client to send the first message
 - Client sends the message , and waits for server's response
-- Messages can only be sent sequentially , i.e client has to wait for server's response once it has sent a message, and vice-versa
+- Messages can only be sent sequentially , i.e the Client has to wait for the Server's response once it has sent a message, and vice-versa